 On the flip side, an underlying theme that gave me pause was it’s contrasting of the “content is king” mantra vs. “a picture being worth a 1000 words”.
 While the article doesn’t declare a winner, I’ve always believed that “content” was all-encompassing of copy, imagery, video and design, and any serious shortfall in one would hobble the others.
-What experience tells me is that we are … Read More »
+What experience … Read More »

 A bit behind, but here we go…

 Nobleness.
 Six friends staring down 140km of uncharted territory that we call home.
 Six friends rolling in together hours later as one.
 The Noble Pursuit pitted resolve, camaraderie and skinny tires against our home and native land and we won, not that anyone was handing out prizes for this sort of thing.
 In all 54 cyclists tested their mettle against long strips of asphalt, winding country lanes and rugged ATV trails, came out worthy and celebrated with war stories and cold beers at Brio Gusto.
 Whether we cursed or cheered the day, we all knew we’d be back next year.
 So should you.
 Watch for it and in the meantime, be noble.

 Name Game.
 A recent project I was excited to be part of was the naming for a new … Read More »